About Manchester

 Jail & Inmate Records

-The Delaware County Jail in Manchester serves as the primary detention facility for anyone arrested within Delaware County.
+The Delaware County Jail in Manchester is the primary detention facility for anyone arrested within Delaware County.
 When someone is booked, staff complete fingerprinting, photographing, and recording of personal information.
 Family members and legal representatives can access inmate lookup services through the Sheriff's Office to find information about current detainees.
 The facility operates on scheduled visiting hours with specific regulations that visitors must follow.

 Arrest Records